 If you are requesting to see a social care record, you may find the leaflet 'Applying to see your social care record' useful.

 Some types of personal data are exempt from the right of a SAR and so cannot be obtained by making a SAR.
 Information may be exempt because of its nature or because of the effect its disclosure is likely to have.
 There are also some restrictions on disclosing information in response to a SAR – where this would involve disclosing information about another individual.

-Does the act apply for someone who is deceased?
+Can I apply for a SAR of someone who is deceased?

-The Act only applies to personal information about a living individual, the act no longer applies to records for the deceased.
+Data Protection Law only applies to personal information about a living individual and does not apply to records for the deceased.
 However, the executor of the will is able access the deceased's record.
-No fee is required for this, but a copy of the will, proof of identity of the executor is required.
+No fee is required for this, but a copy of the will and proof of identity of the executor is required.

 How do I access my NHS records?

 If you are wishing to access your NHS records, you will need to make a SAR application to Trafford CCG.